mat888/showcase.github.io/c++/type-flexible-array.md

 Building from scratch array functionality in C++ to familiarize oneself intamately with the data structure and practice clean code.

-The best parts of this function set is the intuitive user end functions, light and easy to modify functions.
+The best parts of this function set are the intuitive user end functions, which are light, easy to read, and general.
 Room for improvement could come in the way of a more universal length function (see below) and the inclusion of a wider set of features like editing or delting specific indices.

 The array is initiliazed with an `int` at its start address, but returns the address past that `int` cast as a pointer to the desired type, with memory allocated for that type and the given size.
 This keeps the `length` address *behind* the array and accessible to functions on arrays.